When redesigning navigation wasn't the real problem

 High impact

-02 - Data and actions needed for autonomous resolution were missing
+02 - Essential data, permissions, and actions were missing

 High impact